JupyterPER/Open-Education-Science/README.md

 ## Data and digital tools [![render in nbviewer](misc/nbviewer_badge.svg)](https://nbviewer.jupyter.org/)

 This is also a storage containing all data files and all R and Python based Jupyter notebooks dealing with the paper.
-The notebooks presents every step of our open data analysis with explaining narratives ilustrating explored concepts and methods.
+The notebooks present every step of our open data analysis with explaining narratives ilustrating explored concepts and methods.

 **At the moment Jupyter notebooks do not work due to just appeared technical problems with incompatibility of some R libraries.
 We are working very hard to update Jupyter notebooks, removing these problems ...**.